We have audited the attached Balance Sheet of CHROMATIC INDIA LIMITED,

 b) In our opinion, the Company has kept proper books of account as

 required by law so far as appears from our examination of the books.

 c) The Balance Sheet, Profit & Loss Account and Cash Flow Statement

 dealt with by this report are in agreement with the books of account.

-d) In our opinion, the Profit & Loss Account, Balance Sheet and Cash
+d) In our opinion, the Profits Loss Account, Balance Sheet and Cash

-Flow Statement comply with Accounting standards referred to in
+Flow Statement comply with Accounting Standards referred to in sub

-extent they are applicable to the Company, except as mentioned in Note
+they are applicable to the Company, except non-compliance of Accounting

 e) On the basis of written representations received from the Directors